EngrEli/tooltip-generator/README.md

 ```

 ### Browser support
-Tooltip-generatos works on IE8+ in addition to other modern browsers such as Chrome, Firefox, and Safari.
+Tooltip-generator works on IE8+ in addition to other modern browsers such as Chrome, Firefox, and Safari.

 ### License
 Copyright (c) 2022 Elizer Lumilay

-Free as in Bacon.
+Freeeee